ovidiugabriel/openedunet/bbmvc/README.md

 Every `ClassName.class.php` file should hold the `ClassName` class.

-The dispatcher(BBMVC) checks for the existence of the above mentioned folders, files and classes.
+The dispatcher checks for the existence of the above mentioned folders, files and classes.

 The `CdCollection` class should have a public method called `cdEdit`.